chichundri/Notes/InterviewQues.md

 78.What is method reference?\
     A method reference is a Java 8 construct that can be used for referencing a method without invoking it.\
     - Constructor refernce - String::new;\
-    - Static method reference - String::valueOf\
+    - Static method reference - ContainingClass::staticMethodName\
     - Bound instance method reference - str::toString\
     - Unbound instance method reference - String::toString;\